-Mormons have prophets and apostles, Catholics have their equivalents in popes and cardinals, while the rest of mainstream Christianity relies on their local pastors and preachers and scripture as the final authority.
+Latter-day Saints have prophets and apostles, Catholics have their equivalents in popes and cardinals, while the rest of mainstream Christianity relies on their local pastors and preachers and scripture as the final authority.
 Mainstream Christians demand that prophets and apostles are no longer necessary.

-One particular passage of scripture mainstream Christians often site in support of their position, of God ceasing to call prophets, is found in Paul’s epistle to the Hebrews.
+One particular passage of scripture mainstream Christians often cite in support of their position, of God ceasing to call prophets, is found in Paul’s epistle to the Hebrews.
 Paul states, “God, who at sundry times and in divers manners spake in time past unto the fathers by the prophets, hath in these last days spoken unto us by his Son” (Hebrews 1:1).

 This interpretation ignores a significant and Biblically obvious fact.
 Is Paul, an ordained administrator and apostle of Jesus Christ (equivalent in power and authority to an Old Testament “prophet”), merely making reference to the prophets of the Old Testament and has now also spoken through His Son?
 Or is Paul declaring that God will never call or speak through prophets or apostles again?
-The latter is the claim critics of the Church of Jesus Christ of Latter-day Saints lean on to explain why their own faith systems lack the authority of a Moses, Peter, or Paul who conveyed God’s will to man and to keep the church in unity of belief and doctrine.
+The latter is the claim critics of the Church of Jesus Christ of Latter-day Saints lean on to explain why their own faith systems lack the authority of a Moses, Peter, or Paul who conveyed God’s will to man and to keep the church in the unity of belief and doctrine.

 Ephesians 4:11-13 reads:

 11 And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers;